Functions and Types

 Xnul::Array{Float64,2}=ones(1,size(Y,2)),df_prior=m+1,Prior::Matrix{Float64}=cov(Y,dims=2)*3,

-Implement 1d-genome scan with/without LOCO (Leave One Chromosome Out).
-The first two functions are FlxQTL models with/without Z that preestimate a null variance component matrix ($V_C$) under H0 : no QTL, followed by its adjustment by a scalar parameter under H1 : existing QTL.
-The third geneScan() is based on a conventional MLMM that estimate all parameters under H0/H1.
-The conventional MLMM is defined as
+Implement 2d-genome scan with/without LOCO (Leave One Chromosome Out).
+The first function is a FlxQTL model with/without Z and with the option of penalization that preestimate a null variance component matrix ($V_C$) under H0 : no QTL, followed by its adjustment by a scalar parameter under H1 : existing QTL.
+The second type of gene2Scan() is fitted by the conventional MLMM that estimate all parameters under H0/H1 with the option of penalization.
+The FlxQTL model is defined as

 Arguments